Sjogren’s Syndrome Symptoms, Cause, Complications, Diagnosis, Diet and Treatments to Look Out for

 TheraTears Eye Drops for Dry Eyes, Dry Eye Therapy Lubricant Eyedrops, Preservative Free, 30 Count Single-Use Vials

-- DRY EYE RELIEF: Use ThereTears Dry Eye Therapy Lubricant Eye Drops for immediate long lasting relief of dry eye symptoms
+- TheraTears Dry Eye Therapy Lubricant Eye Drops, Preservative Free, provide immediate, long-lasting relief of dry eye symptoms

-- RESTORE EYES NATURAL BALANCE: TheraTears electrolyte formula corrects the salt imbalance that can cause dry eye symptoms
+- TheraTears corrects the salt imbalance that can cause dry eye symptoms

-- PRESERVATIVE FREE: TheraTears is preservative free for sensitive eyes.
-The single-use vials come in a foil pouch to ensure they are as fresh as natural tears.
+- Preservative free for sensitive eyes; the single-use vials come in a foil pouch to ensure freshness

 Vmagic Organic Vulva Cream vaginal moisturizer - Relieves dryness, itching, burning, redness, and chaffing - Estrogen Free (2oz)